Frances Barber

 Frances Barber (née Brookes, born 13 May 1958) is an English actress.
 She received Olivier Award nominations for her work in the plays Camille (1985), and Uncle Vanya (1997).
 Her film appearances include three collaborations with Gary Oldman in Prick Up Your Ears (1987), We Think the World of You (1988) and Dead Fish (2005); as well as Sammy and Rosie Get Laid (1987); Soft Top Hard Shoulder (1992); and latterly Film Stars Don't Die in Liverpool (2017).
-Barber's numerous television credits include The Street (2009), Doctor Who (2011), and Silk (2012–2014).
+Barber's numerous television credits include The Street (2009), Doctor Who (2011), Silk (2012–2014), and Whitstable Pearl (2021–2025).

 Life and career

-Barber was born in Wolverhampton, Staffordshire, England.
+Barber was born in Wolverhampton, Staffordshire.
 Her parents are S.W.
 Brookes and Gladys Simpson; Barber is the fourth of six children.
 She attended the Wolverhampton Municipal Grammar School.

 Barber studied drama at the University College of North Wales in Bangor, where she was a contemporary of director Danny Boyle, who became her boyfriend.

 She appeared in the Pet Shop Boys' musical Closer to Heaven in 2001 as well as being guest singer for the song "Friendly Fire" on the Pet Shop Boys' 2006 live concert at the Mermaid Theatre.
 She also appeared alongside Ian McKellen and Roger Allam in the Old Vic's pantomime production of Aladdin in the 2005–2006 Christmas season.
 She again starred with Ian McKellen in 2007 playing Goneril in Trevor Nunn's production of King Lear and as Arkadina in Chekhov's The Seagull with the Royal Shakespeare Company in Stratford-upon-Avon followed by a world tour throughout the year.
 They again performed the two plays in repertory at the New London Theatre on Drury Lane, opening in November 2007 and closing mid-January 2008.

-In 2011, she guest-starred in the Doctor Who episodes "A Good Man Goes to War" and "The Wedding of River Song" (and five other episodes, sometimes uncredited) as Madame Kovarian.
+In 2011, Barber guest-starred in the Doctor Who episodes "A Good Man Goes to War" and "The Wedding of River Song" (and five other episodes, sometimes uncredited) as Madame Kovarian.
 She also acted in the television film We'll Take Manhattan as Diana Vreeland.
+In 2019, she starred in the Pet Shop Boys' musical Musik.